AdobeDocs/data-collection-apis/src/pages/getting-started/authentication.md

 If you meet both of the above criteria, you can perform both of the following vital tasks:

-* Create or edit datastreams inside the Adobe Experience Platform UI
+* [Create or edit datastreams](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure) within the Adobe Experience Platform UI
-* Create or edit API projects inside the Adobe Developer Console
+* [Create or edit API projects](https://developer.adobe.com/developer-console/docs/guides/projects/projects-empty/) within the Adobe Developer Console

-## `Authorization`
+## `Authorization` {#authorization}

 The `Authorization` header contains a token that authenticates your API call.
 You can quickly generate an access token in your Adobe Developer project using the following steps: